2017 Inauguration Timeline: Here’s The Schedule Of Events For Friday’s Inauguration Of Donald Trump

 Friday, January 20, 2017

 Inauguration Day gets into full swing on Friday, beginning with an early-morning service at Washington’s St. John’s Episcopal Church, which is just a few steps from the White House.
-Following, Barack Obama and First Lady Michelle Obama will ceremonially welcome Trump incoming First Lady Melania to the White House.
+Following the service, Barack Obama and First Lady Michelle Obama will ceremonially welcome President-elect Trump and incoming First Lady Melania to the White House.
 The two families will then travel via motorcade to the Capitol.

-9:30 a.m.: The inauguration ceremonies officially begin with musical performances; the order has yet to be determined.
+9:30 a.m.: The inauguration ceremonies officially begin with musical performances the order has yet to be determined.
 Teenage opera star Jackie Evancho will sing the National Anthem, and some of the Rockettes will also be performing (many of the performers have chosen not to appear at the inauguration).

 Most members of Congress will be in attendance, excluding John Lewis and several other Congressional Democrats who are boycotting the event.
 Also in attendance will be the justices of the Supreme Court, all living former presidents (minus George H.W.
-Bush, who is in poor health), and Trump’s opponent for the election, Hillary Clinton.
+Bush, who is in poor health), and Trump’s opponent in the election, Hillary Clinton.

-11:30 a.m.: religious leaders will be praying, reading Scripture, and offering opening remarks.
-Following, Mike Pence will be sworn in as Vice-President, by Supreme Court justice Clarence Thomas.
+11:30 a.m.: Religious leaders will be praying, reading Scripture, and offering opening remarks.
+Following, Mike Pence will be sworn in as Vice-President by Supreme Court Justice Clarence Thomas.

 12:00 p.m.: Donald Trump will officially place his hand on the Bible and recite the Oath of Office.
 The Oath will be administered by Chief Justice John Roberts.
-Trump will be using two Bibles for his inauguration: the same Bible on which Abraham Lincoln took the Oath of Office in 1861, and a Bible Trump was given by his mother when he graduated Sunday School in 1955.
+Trump will be using two Bibles for his inauguration.
+He will use the same Bible on which Abraham Lincoln took the Oath of Office in 1861, and a Bible Trump was given by his mother when he graduated Sunday School in 1955.
 Trump will then deliver his inaugural address.

 Trump and Pence will then have lunch in the Capitol building.